matplotlib/matplotlib/doc/api/api_changes.rst

 --------------------------------------------------

-The ``matplotlib.ticker.LinearLocator`` is used to define the range and location of tickmarks of a plot when the user wants a exact number of ticks.
+The ``matplotlib.ticker.LinearLocator`` is used to define the range and location of tick marks of a plot when the user wants an exact number of ticks.
 ``LinearLocator`` thus differs from the default locator ``MaxNLocator``, which does not necessarily return the exact user requested number of ticks.

-The view range algorithm in ``matplotlib.ticker.LinearLocator`` has been changed so that more convenient tick location are chosen.
-The new algorithm returns a plot view range that is a multiple of the user requested number of ticks.
-This ensures tick marks to be located at whole integers more constistently.
-For example, when both y-axis of a``twinx`` plot use ``matplotlib.ticker.LinearLocator`` with the same number of ticks, the grids of both axis will be properly aligned at convenient tick locations.
+The view range algorithm in ``matplotlib.ticker.LinearLocator`` has been changed so that more convenient tick locations are chosen.
+The new algorithm returns a plot view range that is a multiple of the user-requested number of ticks.
+This ensures tick marks will be located at whole integers more consistently.
+For example, when both y-axes of a``twinx`` plot use ``matplotlib.ticker.LinearLocator`` with the same number of ticks, the grids of both axis will be properly aligned at convenient tick locations.